bhumikasadbhave/Master-Thesis-SITS/README.md

 ```

 ### 📌 How to Run
 1. Run Full Pipeline (Command Line): This performs preprocessing, modeling using the 3D_AE_B10 architecture with temporal encodings, and evaluation.
+Command:
     > python stress_detection_system.py

 2. Reproduce Manuscript Results